raza-ahmed-khan360/raza-ahmed-khan360/README.md

 # 💫 About Me:
-I’m Raza Ahmed, a passionate Next.js 15 developer 💻 with expertise in JavaScript, TypeScript, and Sanity CMS.
-With a strong foundation in frontend development, I specialize in building high-performance web applications using Next.js 15, ensuring optimized rendering, API integrations, and seamless user experiences ⚡.<br><br>I have hands-on experience working with Sanity CMS 🏗️, enabling dynamic content management and structured data handling for scalable applications.
-My proficiency in JavaScript and TypeScript allows me to write clean, maintainable, and efficient code 🧑‍💻, ensuring both flexibility and reliability in development.<br><br>As a Figma web designer 🎨, I craft intuitive and visually appealing user interfaces, focusing on user-centric design principles to enhance the overall user experience 🖌️.<br><br>Currently, I am expanding my knowledge in Agentic AI and Generative AI 🤖 through my studies at GIAIC.
-This education is enhancing my understanding of autonomous decision-making systems and the creation of original content through AI, which I aim to integrate into my development projects 🔥.<br><br>My goal is to build scalable, performant, and user-friendly applications while continuously exploring the latest advancements in web technologies and artificial intelligence 🚀.<br><br>Let’s build something amazing together! ✨
+I’m Raza Ahmed, a Python Developer and Full-Stack Web Developer with over 3 years of freelance experience, focused on building scalable backend systems, modern web applications, and AI-powered solutions.
+I enjoy working across the full stack, combining strong engineering practices with clean, user-focused design.

+On the frontend, I’m a passionate Next.js 15 developer with solid expertise in JavaScript, TypeScript, and Sanity CMS.
+I specialise in building high-performance applications with optimised rendering strategies, efficient API integrations, and smooth, reliable user experiences.
+I’ve worked extensively with Sanity CMS to implement dynamic content management, structured data models, and scalable architectures suitable for growing products.

+On the backend, Python is my core strength.
+I build APIs, automation workflows, and intelligent systems using modern Python tooling.
+I actively work with SpecKit, the OpenAI Agents SDK, Gemini CLI, and Claude Code to design and implement agent-based workflows, document-driven chatbots, and AI-assisted developer tools.
+My focus is always on maintainable code, clarity, and real-world usability.

+I also have experience as a Figma-based web designer, allowing me to translate ideas into intuitive, visually appealing interfaces while keeping accessibility and user-centric design principles at the forefront.

+Currently, I’m deepening my expertise in Agentic AI and Generative AI through my studies at GIAIC, where I’m learning about autonomous decision-making systems, multi-agent architectures, and practical AI integrations.
+My goal is to blend modern web development with intelligent systems to create applications that are not only fast and scalable, but also genuinely smart.

+I’m always exploring new technologies, refining my skills, and building solutions that are practical, performant, and future-ready.

+Let’s build something amazing together.

 ## 🌐 Socials: